flatcar-archive/flatcar-docs/os/cluster-architectures.md

 There are several different options for testing Flatcar Linux locally:

-- [Flatcar Linux on QEMU][coreos-qemu] is a feature rich way of running Flatcar Linux locally, provisioned by Ignition configs like the one shown above.
+- [Flatcar Linux on QEMU][flatcar-qemu] is a feature rich way of running Flatcar Linux locally, provisioned by Ignition configs like the one shown above.
 - [Minikube][minikube] is used for local Kubernetes development.
 This does not use Flatcar Linux but is very fast to setup and is the easiest way to test-drive use Kubernetes.

 ## Small cluster